Legally reviewed by:

 Accidents involve more than just physical injuries and loss of income.
 They have an immediate impact on your health and well-being, but that’s not where their influence stops.
-In the days following an accident, you can find yourself contending not only with injuries, but with stress, emotional pain, and other mental conditions brought on by your circumstances.
+In the days following an accident, you can find yourself contending not only with injuries but also with stress, emotional pain, and other mental conditions brought on by your circumstances.

 Economic Versus Non-Economic Losses

 Economic losses are not inherently better than non-economic losses.
 Rather, it can be easier to calculate the value of economic losses.
 That, however, doesn’t bar you from requesting financial support based on your non-economic losses.
-You can reference legal precedent throughout the state to determine what other parties have received for non-economic losses similar to yours.
+You can reference legal precedents throughout the state to determine what other parties have received for non-economic losses similar to yours.

 Common Non-Economic Losses